 They can’t pick up on tonal cues, solve problems or compromise as a human agent can.

-That said, the future of chatbots is bright.
 As artificial intelligence and natural language processing improve, so too will chatbots.

 Rather, the future of call centre chatbots will see the technology become ever-more adept at helping us.